ASU dashboard helps St. Mary’s Food Bank, tracks food insecurity

 June 10

-ASU created an interactive dashboard that tracks food insecurity in our state.
-The dashboard also helps St. Mary’s Food Bank make informed decisions on how to better address the communities of greatest need.
+Arizona State University (ASU) created an interactive dashboard tracking food insecurity in our state.
+The dashboard helps St. Mary’s Food Bank (SMFB) make informed decisions about how to better address the communities of greatest need.
 This innovative tool aims to analyze patterns, provide critical insights and optimize resource allocation to address disparities in food access.

 The dashboard visualizes food insecurity by integrating key socioeconomic data such as demographics (i.e., income, education, age, unemployment), SMFB food distribution statistics and access to government assistance programs like SNAP.
 By identifying the areas of greatest need, the tool offers actionable insights to target food-insecure populations better.

-To discuss further, Marcos Gaucin, Chief Programs Officer at St. Mary’s Food Bank, and Aaron Flores, Assistant Professor at School of Geographical Sciences & Urban Planning at ASU, joined “Arizona Horizon”
+Marcos Gaucin, Chief Programs Officer at St. Mary’s Food Bank, and Aaron Flores, Assistant Professor at School of Geographical Sciences and Urban Planning at ASU, joined “Arizona Horizon” to discuss it.

 What is food insecurity?